pistolero/any2any/docs/doc_pages/djangocast.rst

     ... # An author and a book were created
     (True, True)

-And the same thing goes for many-to-many relationships.
+And the same thing goes for many-to-many relationships and reverse relationships.

 Customizing the casts